 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 6/15 Х
+D9 Fall 6/15 X

 D9 Winter

-D9 Spring 12/1 Х
+D9 Spring 12/1 X

-D9 Summer 5/15 Х
+D9 Summer 5/15 X

 D10 Yes No

-D10 Does an open admission po licy, if reported, apply to
+D10 Does an open admission policy, if reported, apply to

 transfer students?

-D11 Describe additional requirements for transfer admission, if a applicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type 1 D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70 semester D14 Number Unit Type] D14 Maximum number of credits or courses that may be transferred from a four-year institution: no limit semester D15 Minimum number of credits that transfers must complete - at your institution to earn an associate degree: n/a D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60.00 Describe other transfer credit policies: Credit by examinat It is not taken from the college transcript; student must sub mit official score Credit by exam policies are available at www.baylor.edu/irt/ testing.
+CDS-D Page 14

+D11 Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: C

+D13 Number Unit Type D13 Maximum number of credits or courses that may be 70 aamaatar transferred from a two-year institution: 70 semester

+D14 Number Unit Type D14 Maximum number of credits or courses that may be no limit aamaatar transferred from a four-year institution: 110 III1IIL semester

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: n/a

+D16 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 60.00

+Describe other transfer credit policies: Credit by examination is reevaluated based on Baylor's policies.
+It is not taken from the college transcript; student must submit official score reports (AP, CLEP, etc.).
+Credit by exam policies are available at www.baylor.edu/irt/testing.

+CDS-D Page 15